Combined heat and power generation (CHP)

 Overview

-Decentralised solutions for the generation of power, in the form of combined heat and power (CHP) stations, allow the heat which is given off during the generation of power to be used.
+Decentralised solutions for the generation of power, in the form of combined heat and power (CHP) stations, allow the heat which is given off during power generation to be used.
 This can give an overall efficiency of over 80%.
 In other words, 80% of the primary energy input to the system can be put to good use, some as electricity, the rest as heat.
+This far exceeds the efficiency of decentralised power stations, which rarely permit the waste heat to be used.

-We consider systems based on the Organic Rankine Cycle (ORC) as the best option for smaller-scale electricity generation with biomass systems at the moment.
+For smaller-scale wood-fired CHP systems, we consider systems based on the Organic Rankine Cycle (ORC) as the best option at the moment.
 In these systems, organic oils are heated to a high temperature.
-The evaporated oil drives a turbine connected to a generator, thus generating electricity.
-Some of the heat remaining after the generator stage is passed to low-pressure water that is continuously circulated through a heat exchanger.
+The evaporated oil drives a turbine connected to a generator.
+Some of the heat remaining after the power generation stage is passed to low-pressure water that is continuously circulated through a heat exchanger.
 (Some is used for pre-heating the working fluid.)
-The water performs the necessary function of condensing the working fluid while it is being heated.
-In a heat-driven CHP system, the heated water can be put to good use, for example for space heating.
+The water is heated while performing the necessary function of condensing the working fluid.

 Related Case Studies